 Learn to sing

 To become a country singer, you have to be good at singing.
 Even if you have been told or consider yourself a good singer, it is essential to ensure you have the basic singing skills necessary to be a singer.
 Understand your singing range and practice singing regularly.
 Consider taking singing lessons to improve your singing or get your voice the best it can be.
-You can also try websites and phone apps to learn singing.
+You can also try websites and phone apps to learn to sing.

 Sing along to country singers